Today you burst into

 Before his debut as Q in November of this year, he will be co-starring with Tom Hanks and Halle Berry in the science fiction adventure drama, Cloud Atlas, based on a novel of the same name and set to be released in October.
 Directed by Tom Tykwer, (Perfume) and the Wachowski team (Matrix trilogy), this film hints at being paranormally and visually thrilling if not simply epic.
 This is the perfect vehicle to showcase Whishaw’s talent before being universally dubbed as “Q.” The film is premiering at the Toronto International Film Festival on September 8, 2012.

 From Shakespeare to psychopath to stoner musician to nerdy gadget professor, Ben Whishaw has displayed an enormous propensity for being versatile and skillful at drawing you into his characters.
 He has a strange, unworldly quality about him, riveting and electrifying.
 Watching him is an emotional experience at best.

 I had to stop jogging.
 My legs felt as if they were rapidly turning into stone.
 It had been two weeks since I exercised.
 I had let myself wallow in depression after a lost friendship, if it was even that.
 Now, as I stopped my momentum to walk, I was surprised my face didn’t kiss the concrete ground.
-The dopamine started to kick in.
 As I let out a hard breath, a beautiful shirtless guy jogged past me from behind.
 With angular shoulders atop a well-sculpted body he moved with grace and efficiency, his hair flowing at the sides.
+The delayed adrenaline started to kick in.
 Suddenly life seemed beautiful again.
 My legs felt weightless and I flew forward.